Degree Programme in Energy and Environmental Engineering

 The evaluation is based on course points, which are collected as follows:

-- Calculation practice handouts max 1 p/handout * 12 handouts, however a maximum of 11 p.
+- Calculation practice handouts max 1 p/handout * 12 handouts, so a maximum of 12 p.

 To get course points from the calculations, it is necessary to return them to Its in electronic form and to self-evaluate your own performance by the deadline.
 You get points in proportion to the number of calculated tasks.